-IBP has been upgraded a number of times over the last few years.
+IBP's rating remained stable over the last 3 years following a number of upgrades.
 Through the previous financial crisis, IBP retained an investment grade rating.
 A detailed history of IBP's ratings is shown above.
 During the financial crisis, IBP was downgraded two notches by Fitch, first from BBB+ to BBB in November 2008 and then to BBB- at the end of November 2011.